omerDekel/TaskManagementApi/README.md

 # Task Management Application

-This is a task management web application built with a .NET Core backend, and SQL Server for data storage.
+This is a task management backend web application built with a .NET Core , and SQL Server for data storage.
 The application uses Entity Framework for database interactions.

 ## Prerequisites